 - Fresh chopped strawberries and cream (see below)

-- Honey or maple syrup with a little of this Maple Butter
+- Syrups like honey, maple syrup or try this orange syrup with a little of this Maple Butter

 - A thin layer of jam or curd – try these ones; lemon curd, blood orange curd, passionfruit curd, pineapple curd, blackberry curd.